vzaar/chunked-browser-upload-reference-implementation/README.md

 `VZAAR_TOKEN="<your vzaar API key>" VZAAR_SECRET="<your vzaar username>" php -S 0.0.0.0:9999`

+You can then navigate to http://localhost:9999/client and try uploading files.

 Replacing `<your vzaar API key>` and `<your vzaar username>` with your vzaar API key and username respectively.

 If you are serving the directory from an existing web server, you will either need to set the `VZAAR_TOKEN` and `VZAAR_SECRET` environment variables, or alter `server/common.php` to hardcode in the environment variables.